No products in the cart.

 Power Wheelchair – Homecare

 If a manual wheelchair is not good enough for your condition, make sure that you find an alternative.
 Power wheelchair may be an option for you if your manual wheelchair is not doing the job.
-Electric chairs break into two types, one is a battery-powered wheelchair, and the other is a battery powered scooter.
+Motorized chairs break into two types, one is a battery-powered wheelchair, and the other is a battery powered scooter.
 They are different types of chairs that may aid you with your daily needs.

 More specifically, a standing wheelchair may be the kind of chair you need.
 Depending on your condition, you may need a way to be assisted to stand up from a seated position.
 You can hire or find a caretaker that can aid you in standing, but the most appropriate way would be to purchase a Standing Wheelchair if possible.